 Oh, and the best part is that the festival is not only a fun way to bring together the community through building decorative art for the city, it’s also a contest!
 There are a variety of categories for the contest including “Most Imaginative,” “Best Group Installation,” and “Best Animation.”

-This particular scarecrow won the blue ribbon in the “most humorous” category.
+This particular scarecrow won the blue ribbon in the “most humorous” category the year I visited.
 You can’t see it too well in this picture, but it’s a robber cat, with a dog stuck to the back of his leg, trying to stop him from stealing valuables from this jewelry store.
 It’s called “Doggie Catcher.”

 We thought this scarecrow was pretty funny, too.
-His name is Wally and he’s outside Cambria Mimosa… hence the enormous mimosa he’s holding.
+His name is Wally and he was outside Cambria Mimosa… hence the enormous mimosa he’s holding.
 But it’s okay, because he’s really good at sharing.

-Conner tried to look grumpy to pose with Grumpy in the winning entry for the “group” category which included Snow White and all of the seven dwarves.
+Conner tried to look grumpy to pose with Grumpy in the winning entry for this year’s “group” category which featured Snow White and all of the seven dwarves.
 You can tell he’s not as grumpy as the pretty realistic scarecrow he’s impersonating, but it’s a good impression.

 Groot won second place for “using the unexpected” by incorporating the use of pool noodles into his design.
 So crafty!